bitcaster-io/bitcaster/docs/configuration.md

 # Environment Variables

+!!!
+NOTE ""

+    **Bitcaster uses "security-first" approach**

+    All the settings have the safest default value (es. `DEBUG=False` or `SESSION_COOKIE_SECURE=True`); this could create some issues in some environments (es. staging or development).
+    Keep this in consideration when you configure your installation.

+    run `docker run -t bitcaster/bitcaster:latest config` or `django-admin env` to check your configuration

 ## General

 ### ADMIN_EMAIL
 Default: ``

-Username/Email of the initial user.
+Username and Email of the initial user.
 Created at first deploy

+!!! warning

+    This variable has effect only the first tine Bitcaster starts.
+Any attempt to change it later will produce a startup error

 ### ADMIN_PASSWORD
 Default: ``

 Password for initial user created at first deploy.
 It is ignored if `ADMIN_EMAIL` exists

+!!! warning

+    This variable has effect only the first tine Bitcaster starts.
+Any attempt to change it later will produce a startup error

 ### ALLOWED_HOSTS
 Default: "127.0.0.1,localhost"